-Acquire the latest Perforce Helix binaries to stage them for upgrade using the Section 8.2.1, "get helix binaries.sh" script.
+Acquire the latest Perforce Helix binaries to stage them for upgrade using the get_helix_binaries.sh script.

 If you have multiple server machines with SDP, staging can be done with this script on one machine first, and then the /hxdepots/sdp/helix_binaries folder can be rsync'd to other machines.